willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 ## Translation

 If you would like to help translate the Circuit Sandbox into other languages, that would be great!
-Translate about 170 terms and short phrases in [this text file](https://github.com/willymcallister/circuit-sandbox/blob/master/js/en-US.js) from English to the new language.
-Here is an example of the translation to [Spanish](https://github.com/willymcallister/circuit-sandbox/blob/master/js/es.js).

 If you are fluent in English and another language, especially the technical terms used in the simulator, I could really use your help.
-Translate the file, test it with a modified version of this [index.html](https://github.com/willymcallister/circuit-sandbox/blob/master/index.html).
-Modify this line:

-`<script type="text/javascript" src="js/en-US.js"></script>`
-to
-`<script type="text/javascript" src="js/YOURLANG.js"></script>`

-Then compress the file and email it to me at the address in the footer.

-The Circuit Sandbox has been translated into,
+Contact me by email and I will provide a [table of 170 terms and phrases](https://github.com/willymcallister/circuit-sandbox/blob/master/Translation-table.docx) for you to translate.

+So far, Circuit Sandbox is available in,

 * English, en-US.js
 * Spanish, es.js (courtesy of Khan Academy volunteer translators)